 According to the Centers for Disease Control and Prevention (CDC),

-- intrauterine contraception (IUDs)
+- intrauterine devices (IUDs) and other implanted devices

 - hormonal contraception

 - spermicide and other topical gels, such as Phexxi

 Anyone interested in hormonal methods of birth control may need to make an appointment with a healthcare professional for a prescription.